 Author's Note: Okay, this is my first-ever fanfiction, so I'm totally new at this.
-The first chapter here is more of a introduction, so sorry if it seems slow going, just please stick to it, the other chapters will be worth it.
-I'm sorry for any spelling or grammar mistakes, and I hope everyone enjoys it!
+This first chapter is more of an introduction, so sorry if it seems slow going.
+Sorry for any spelling or grammar mistakes, and I hope everyone enjoys it!

 Claire Danvers grinned, even if her mother couldn't see her through the phone.

 "Of course I'm going to be there, Mom!
 I've been looking forward to it.
 I'm leaving on Tuesday, I wouldn't miss it for the world."

 She could almost see Mom smiling at the phone herself, and her tone when she answered only enforced the image.

 "I know, sweetie, but still...are you sure they are okay with it?"

 "They were okay with it last time, weren't they?"
 Claire replied.

 Well, actually, that had taken a bit of persuasion, and she was pretty sure her dad's health at the time had had something to do with it; but then again maybe she was just being too cynical.
 Maybe Amelie just thought it was important for Claire to spend Thanksgiving with her parents while she could.
 Or maybe she had been listening in on the likely wire-tapped phone call Claire had had with her mother that week before, when Mom had sounded so upset and tearful that her only daughter wasn't going to spend some quality time with her family at the time of year when it seemed to mean the most.
 Surely that had to have moved Amelie.
 It had certainly worked to make Claire feel guilty.

 "I'll be there, Mom, honest.
 Everyone's okay with it, I've checked with them and everything.
 I'm heading over to see my boss now, and fix things up with him before I leave tomorrow.
 Nothing pending death will prevent me from being there."